ManHinnn0509/img2colorized-ascii.py/README.md

 ## Notice

-* The height of each output frame is 56 (For 1920x1080 videos)
+* The height of each output frame is 56
 * The speed might be slower since it does all the steps above in real time (Not pre-rendered)
 * There should be some blinking between each frame